lisa-naylor/Hello-World/README.md

 # Hello-World
-This is my time writing in GitHub
+This is my first time writing in GitHub